Leadership & Legacy Giving

 Please note: the above information is not intended to be legal or financial planning advice.
 Since everyone’s personal circumstances are unique, it is a policy of Kids Help Phone to encourage our donors to speak with family members and seek independent counsel when considering, and before making, a leadership or legacy gift to us.

-Kids Help Phone's forum is now closed, but you can explore our archives to read real questions from young people.
+Explore our archives to read real questions from young people

 "And if he posts the pic I sent, I probably will kill myself"